Understanding the psychological and social impact of the pandemic

-We are sharing the results each week with key decision makers, including:
+We analysed data in real-time and shared the results each week across the pandemic with key decision makers, including:

-Along with hundreds of mental health organisations, community groups and charities, so the results are having an impact every day.
-Your input will guide the advice they give to stay well at home, and support us as we emerge from the crisis.
+Along with hundreds of mental health organisations, community groups and charities, so the results have had an impact every day.
+The input of our study participants has guided the advice given to the public during the pandemic and as we emerge from the crisis.

-The study is funded by the Wellcome Trust the Nuffield Foundation, but the views expressed are those of the authors and not necessarily the Foundation.
+The study is funded by the Wellcome Trust the Nuffield Foundation, with further support from UK Research and Innovation.
+However, the views expressed are those of the authors and not necessarily the funders.
 Click here to read more about the Nuffield Foundation.
-We are grateful for support with recruitment from the People’s Postcode Lottery, HealthWise Wales, NUS, Age UK, SEO Works, the Ramblers, and FieldworkHub.
+We are grateful for support with recruitment from Find Out Now, HealthWise Wales, NUS, Age UK, SEO Works, the Ramblers, and FieldworkHub.

-Track patterns of mental health and loneliness in the UK over the coming weeks
+Track patterns of mental health and loneliness in the UK during the pandemic

 Identify potentially protective activities people could be engaging in